Pippin comic - overview

 And finally ....

-A clickable thumb to reveal a nice,large image of the 1972 cover.With a complete list of all the characters and their series ( just in case ! )
+A clickable thumb of the 1972 Pippin cover reveals a nice,large image.And I've added a complete list of all the characters shown,along with their series too. ( just in case )

 The Pippin Annuals featured Herbal content from 1971 to 1976